• Published: Mar 01 2025 05:37 AM

 wave

-The term "planetary alignment," or "planet parade," went viral in early 2025, beginning with a spectacular six-planet display in January.
-Venus, Mars, Jupiter, Saturn, Uranus, and Neptune were all visible at once.
-Now, Mercury joined the party on February 28th, creating a truly rare seven-planet alignment.
+The buzz started earlier in 2025 with a pretty amazing six-planet show in January.
+Venus, Mars, Jupiter, Saturn, Uranus, and Neptune – all lined up (relatively speaking!).
+Then, on February 28th, Mercury joined the party, creating a truly unforgettable seven-planet alignment.
+Honestly, who saw that coming?

-Did you see the alignment?
-Share your experience and photos!
+So, did *you* see the alignment?
+Share your experience and pictures in the comments!

 FAQ